-Parts of Mozambique, Malawi, and Zimbabwe have been severely affected by tropical cyclone Idai.
+Parts of Mozambique and Zimbabwe have been severely affected by tropical cyclone Idai.

 Idai made landfall near Beira City in central Mozambique, causing heavy rains, strong winds, and severe flooding.
 The provinces most affected by flooding in Mozambique are Sofala and Zambezia as well as the districts of Cuamba and Madimba in the province of Niassa.
 The provinces of Manica, Inhambane and Tete are also impacted.

-Southern Malawi and eastern Zimbabwe are also experiencing severe flooding due to cyclone Idai.
+Eastern Zimbabwe also experienced severe flooding due to cyclone Idai.

 Depending on your destination, there could be disruptions to the following essential services:

 - clean water and food supply